Covid-19: State moves to Level 5 for six weeks with hopes of ‘meaningful’ Christmas celebrations

 Public to stay within 5km of home but social bubbles for some and two households allowed to meet outdoors

-The Government has announced Level 5 restrictions across the State for six weeks from Tuesday night/Wednesday morning at midnight until December 1st.
+The Government has announced Level 5 restrictions across the State for six weeks from Wednesday night/ Thursday morning at midnight until December 1st.

 The Cabinet approved a return to the tightest restrictions under the Government’s Living with Covid plan in a bid to curtail the spread of the virus.